postgrespro/mamonsu/README.rst

 Write your plugin
 ==================

-All plugins must exist in plugin directory which is defined in your configuration file.
+All plugins must exist in the plugin directory which is defined in your configuration file.

-See the `examples <https://github.com/postgrespro/mamonsu/tree/master/examples>`_ for aditional information.
+See the `examples <https://github.com/postgrespro/mamonsu/tree/master/examples>`_ for additional information.

-After add new plugin, you must to reexport template and import this file to zabbix.
+After adding a new plugin, you must re-export the template and import a new template to Zabbix.

 =========
 3rd-party